dhh1128/codecraft.co/architects-manage-risk-like-a-vegas-bookie.md

 Here are 6 key questions to kick-start your pondering:
 <ul>
 	<li>Is my architecture properly accounting for risk of environmental problems such as DDOS, routing failures, brownouts, and temporary loss of an internal component?
-(See my article about <a title="circuit breaker -- enterprise design pattern" href="dont-forget-the-circuit-breakers.md" target="_blank">circuit breakers</a>.)</li>
+(See my article about <a title="circuit breaker &mdash; enterprise design pattern" href="dont-forget-the-circuit-breakers.md" target="_blank">circuit breakers</a>.)</li>
 	<li>When one of my components crashes, will its state be cleanly recoverable (e.g., on transaction boundaries) rather than corrupt?
 What data loss contract am I targeting?</li>
 	<li>Will it be easy for users or admins to notice when theoretical risks I've planned for become true emergencies?
 How will they be notified?</li>
 	<li>Is it possible to put the system in a "scabbed" state that's degraded and safe, but functional, while more extensive repairs take place?</li>